-In this step the hero faces the temptations to abandon his journey.
+In this ster the hero faces the temptations to abandon his journey.
 The temptation is often presented as a physical thing or special condition for the hero.
-The temptation does not need to be a woman, it just as a metaphor for the physical temptations of life, since the hero might be fallen into the lust offered by the woman.
+The temptation does not need to be ε bringing his reward which can be the physical temptations of life, since the hero might be fallen into the lust offered by the woman.
 Campbell (2004) defines that woman as the temptress is the the hero is no longer in innocence with the goddess of the flesh, for she is become the queen of sin.
 The hero here is no longer innocent as how he showed kindness to the goddess before, the hero here might fall into the temptation of the lust to the woman.
 The aim of this temptation is to reveals if the hero would be able to overcome the temptation and continue the journey or not.
-The hero is worthy enough to continue his journey if he rejects the temptation.
-The rejection means that the moral values of the hero win his greed to the temptation by himself.
+The hero is worthy enough to continue his journey if he rejects the temptation. or unconscious, the guide the moral values of the hero win his greed to the temptation by himself.